Simpler Presentations for Many Fragments of Quantum Circuits: Minimality

-\begin{proof} For each axiom $\rho$ covered by the statement, \cref{fig:minimality-all} provides a PROP morphism $F_\rho$ that equalises all other axioms of the same or lower arity but distinguishes the two sides of $\rho$. \end{proof}
+\begin{proof} For each axiom \(\rho\) covered by the statement, the corresponding non-\(\noseparator\) row of \cref{fig:minimality-all} gives a separator \(F_\rho\) that equalises the remaining axioms of the relevant truncated system while distinguishing the two sides of \(\rho\).
+For the additional higher-arity statements, the relevant truncated system is the one at the arity of the displayed axiom.
+Apply \cref{lem:separation} and \cref{def:bounded-minimality}. \end{proof}